crowdsecurity/nodejs-cs-bouncer/docs/USER_GUIDE.md

 You can push usage metrics to the CrowdSec LAPI, allowing for a unified view of its behavior and insights.

-Please see [CrowdSec documentation](https://doc.crowdsec.net/docs/next/observability/usage_metrics/) for more information.
+Please see [CrowdSec documentation](https://doc.crowdsec.net/docs/next/observability/usage_metrics/) for more information about usage metrics.

 First param of the `pushUsageMetrics` method is the name of the bouncer and is mandatory.

-The second param is the version of the bouncer and is optional (default this package version).
+The second param is the version of the bouncer and is optional (by default, this package version).

 ```typescript
 await bouncer.pushUsageMetrics('bouncer-name', 'bouncer-version');

 ```

-We recommend calling this method every 15 minutes, using a CRON job for example.
+We recommend calling this method at intervals of at least 15 minutes.

+You can do this directly from the code (during a remediation attempt, for example) or with a CRON job.

+For an example of a cron job, please see the [Express Server example](#express-server) (`server.ts` file).

 Metrics are sent to the CrowdSec LAPI and can be viewed in your [CrowdSec dashboard](https://app.crowdsec.net/).